popgengui/easypopr/README.md

 # easypopr
-R wrapper to run the population simulation program, EASYPOP
+An R package to run the population simulation program, EASYPOP

 You can install the package in your R installation using the devtools package, with the command: